Liberal Alliance (Denmark): Ideology and platform

 Located on the centre-right to right-wing of the political spectrum, the Liberal Alliance has been described in ideology as liberal, classical liberal, libertarian, and right-wing libertarian.

 The original New Alliance considered itself a centrist party, "taking the best values of social liberalism and social conservatism".
 By using these two terms, the New Alliance positioned itself equidistant between the former parties of its founding members.
 Social liberalism is the official ideology of the Danish Social Liberal Party whereas social conservatism is a term sometimes invoked by members of the Conservative People's Party who stress the support of the welfare society such as Liberal Alliance co-founder Gitte Seeberg.
 In the earliest days of the party's existence, the party was accused of populism or personalism, still lacking stances on many topics and based on the popularity of Naser Khader.
 After Gitte Seeberg left the party, the "social conservatism" part was dropped and the party name was changed to the Liberal Alliance.
 However, there were still considerable ideological differences among the two remaining founders and it was not until Naser Khader was replaced by Anders Samuelsen that the party took on a more classical liberal identity.
 The party has proposed extensive economic liberal reforms, including a tax reform replacing progressive income tax with a flat-rate income tax of 40%, halving rates of corporation tax, instigating user charges for public healthcare, abolishing early retirement schemes and reassessing everyone receiving disability benefits.

 In 2011, the party opposed the government's entry of Denmark into the Euro Plus Pact and continues to maintain a staunch opposition to Denmark entering the eurozone.
-On the matter of European Union membership, the party supports a radically reinvented European Union based on free trade and in 2022 called for a "slimmed down" EU based solely on economic partnership while restoring political sovereignty from Brussels to national parliaments.
-Individual politicians in the Liberal Alliance and its youth wing support Denmark exiting the EU (Danexit), although remaining in the single market.
-The Liberal Alliance is the only party in Denmark that supports nuclear power.
+On the matter of European Union membership, the party supports a smaller European Union based primarily on "free trade, liberty and peace" and in 2022 called for a "slimmed down" EU, giving more power back to the smaller communities.
+The Liberal Alliance is famously the party in Denmark that pushes for nuclear power the hardest.
 In 2009, the party voted against subsidies for environmentalist renovations without significant tax cuts.
+Besides that, the Liberal Alliance prides itself in having one of the most ambitious environmental policy programs of any party.
+They are against what they call "climate-nationalism", and argue that Denmark should be a forerunner and create the solutions which will be used in the rest of the world too.
 In 2011, the Red–Green Alliance and the Liberal Alliance were the only parties whose MPs supported equalising MPs' age of retirement with the rest of the country.